A combinatorial formula for LLT cumulants of melting lollipops in terms of spanning trees: Introduction

 \begin{definition} For $k,l,m\in\mathbb{Z}_{\ge 0}$, the \emph{melting lollipop} $L^{(k)}_{(l,m)}$ is a graph on $l+m$ vertices obtained by joining the complete graph $K_m$ to a path of length $l$ at a vertex $v\in K_m$ and erasing $k$ edges of $K_m$ that are incident to $v$. \end{definition}

 In our setting, melting lollipops appear as \emph{LLT graphs}.
 Heuristically speaking, the vertices of such a melting lollipop correspond to the cells of a sequence of unicellular shapes and the edges correspond to pairs which can contribute an inversion in an LLT polynomial (see \cref{sec:preliminaries} and \cref{sec:meltinglollipops} for the precise definitions).
-In this case, we have the following formula.
+In this case, we have managed to find a pattern that transforms \eqref{conj:Tdecgen} into a surprisingly simple combinatorial formula.
+This gives our main result.

 \begin{theorem} Let $\lla/\mmu$ be a sequence of $l+m$ unicellular diagrams corresponding to a melting lollipop $L^{(k)}_{(l,m)}$.
 Then

 where the sum runs over all spanning trees of $L^{(k)}_{(l,m)}$. \end{theorem}